 - Procure a device that meets the minimum specifications (link to iBringIT FAQs)

-- Bring device to the first day of school
+- Bring device to the first day of school and any day school is in session.

 - Label device and power cord